QuietMisdreavus/synchronoise/README.md

 This is a collection of synchronization facilities that aren't part of the standard library that I wanted to make sure were available for the Rust community.
-Right now it's just a port of CountdownEvent from .NET, but it could be expanded in the future.
+Right now it's just a port of CountdownEvent and EventWaitHandle (AutoResetEvent/ManualResetEvent) from .NET, but it could be expanded in the future.

 # License